Category Archives: Latin America

 The End of the World

-By Jonathan Kreiss-Tomkins CÓRDOBA, Argentina — Running and walking are terrific ways to get to know a place.
+CÓRDOBA, Argentina — Running and walking are terrific ways to get to know a place.
 The ground-level approach allows for the assimilation of sights and sounds into one’s impression of a city or region.
-I’ve had a … Continue reading
+I’ve had a few unique running-based experiences these past few weeks that stood out and I thought I’d share two of them.

 Filed under culture, environment, geography, Latin America, Overseas Bureau